auerlab/biolibc/README.md

 ## Summary of available functions

-This [function summary](./functions.md) lists currently available functions.
+This [function summary](./functions.md) lists currently available API functions.
 It is also available via "man biolibc" when biolibc is properly installed via a package manager.
 Each function listed has its own man page with a more detailed description.